SpectraL519/cpp-cf/README.md

 * Figure out how to chain function with different argument types
   > Maybe use std::function<ReturnType(ReturnType, ArgumentType)>

+* Unary function chaining (or use variadic number of function arguments)

 * Add `()` operator overload for `ArgumentType... args`?